 Since watching the Rio Olympics, I’ve been dying to take my own Brazilian beach vacation.
-I can’t wait to dip my toes in the white sand found on a gorgeous Portuguese beach in Rio De Janeiro!
+I can’t wait to dip my toes in the white sand found on gorgeous Rio De Janeiro beaches!
 Besides the beach, there are plenty of things to see.
 Keep reading below to see more!

 Take A Photo With Christ The Redeemer